circlefin/verite/packages/docs/blog/how_to_create_a_verification_registry_solidity.md

 As you can see, this function uses the `onlyVerifier` modifier, which makes sense.
 A verifier has to be the one to add a verification record.

 The function then takes the verification result and passes it through another function for validation called `_validateVerificationResult`.
-This is a pretty massive function and we'll cover it in a few minutes.
-But the basics of the function are that it uses the EIP712 standard and verifies both the signature and the format of the record before inserting the record into the registry.
+This is a pretty massive function and we'll cover it shortly.
+For now, we can just explain at a high level that the function uses the EIP712 "structured-data signing" standard rather than conventional transaction-signing.
+It first validates the *format* (i.e. shape and syntax) of the Verification record, then verifies the *signature* generated over that whole record by a verifier's signer, and only after both checks does it insert the record into the registry.

+### persistVerificationRecord

 Next, the function persists the record by calling the `_persistVerificationRecord` function.
 That's a pretty straightforward function, so we'll document it here.
 You can add this in your contract anywhere you'd like as it's a helper function more than anything else.